 What Does Social Media Have to Do With My Personal Injury Claim?

 Insurance companies and defense attorneys will look wherever they can find an advantage that can be used to make you look bad and damage your credibility as a plaintiff.
 Furthermore, in recent years, courts have allowed social media posts to be introduced as evidence in lawsuits.
 According to the American Bar Association, today's courts will typically allow defense attorneys to request social media posts that are relevant to your injuries and activities.
-As a result, it is now common for insurance companies and defense attorneys to search social media for evidence that can weaken your personal injury case.
+As a result, it is now common for insurance companies and defense attorneys to search social media for evidence that can weaken your case during the course of your personal injury lawsuit.

 How Can a Selfie Jeopardize My Personal Injury Claim?

 Images from selfies and other photos posted on social media sites can be used by insurance companies to deny or limit your claim, or by defense attorneys during cross-examination to discredit you and harm your case.
-Even when you are being honest about your injuries and the way they have impacted your life, these pictures, videos and comments can be taken out of context by the defense or misunderstood by the jury and can have a significant impact on the amount of compensation you are awarded.
+Even when you are being honest about your injuries and the way they have impacted your life, these pictures, videos and comments can be taken out of context by the defense or misunderstood by the jury and can have a significant impact on whether you get the best possible injury settlement for your case.

 For example, let's imagine you were injured in a car accident and have been having difficulty getting around town, but then post photographs of yourself on a recent vacation where you are seen walking in the water, going to the pool, or attending some type of sporting event.
 These images can then be used by the defense to argue that you are not as injured as you claim to be.
 If they are successful, you may be awarded far less compensation than you actually deserve.